openstack/openstack-manuals/doc/config-reference/source/tables/keystone-amqp.rst

    * - **[DEFAULT]**
      -
    * - ``control_exchange`` = ``keystone``
-     - (StrOpt) The default exchange under which topics are scoped.
+     - (String) The default exchange under which topics are scoped.
 May be overridden by an exchange name specified in the transport_url option.
    * - ``default_publisher_id`` = ``None``
-     - (StrOpt) Default publisher_id for outgoing notifications
+     - (String) Default publisher_id for outgoing notifications
-   * - ``notification_driver`` = ``[]``
-     - (MultiStrOpt) The Drivers(s) to handle sending notifications.
-Possible values are messaging, messagingv2, routing, log, test, noop
    * - ``notification_format`` = ``basic``
-     - (StrOpt) Define the notification format for Identity Service events.
+     - (String) Define the notification format for Identity Service events.
 A "basic" notification has information about the resource being operated on.
 A "cadf" notification has the same information, as well as information about the initiator of the event.
-   * - ``notification_topics`` = ``notifications``
-     - (ListOpt) AMQP topic used for OpenStack notifications.
-   * - ``notification_transport_url`` = ``None``
+   * - ``notification_opt_out`` = ``[]``
-     - (StrOpt) A URL representing the messaging driver to use for notifications.
-If not set, we fall back to the same configuration used for RPC.
+     - (Multi-valued) Define the notification options to opt-out from.
+The value expected is: identity.<resource_type>.<operation>.
+This field can be set multiple times in order to add more notifications to opt-out from.
+For example: notification_opt_out=identity.user.created notification_opt_out=identity.authenticate.success
    * - ``transport_url`` = ``None``
-     - (StrOpt) A URL representing the messaging driver to use and its full configuration.
+     - (String) A URL representing the messaging driver to use and its full configuration.
 If not set, we fall back to the rpc_backend option and driver specific configuration.